Survivorship and Post-Surgical Breast Health Program (BHP)

-At the Dubin Breast Center, we are committed to helping cancer survivors lead healthy, fulfilling lives.
-Our survivorship program is designed to help you find the expertise, education, and support you need after treatment ends.
-We work to empower you to take an active and positive role in your care.
+The Dubin Breast Center is committed to helping our patients lead healthy, fulfilling lives.
+Our Survivorship and Post-Surgical Breast Health Program (BHP) is designed to help you find the expertise, education, and support you need after treatment ends.
+We aim to empower you to take an active and positive role in your care.

 Who is Eligible?

-Our Survivorship Program helps you develop a plan for your health care after cancer treatment.
-You will work with our team of oncology trained nurse practitioners, social workers, psychologists, nutritionists, and massage therapists.
-Our services include:
+Our program helps you develop a plan for your health care after cancer treatment with services that include:

-Individualized treatment summary and plan of care, including:
+- Individualized treatment summary and plan of care, including ongoing physical examinations and breast imaging

 - Management of side effects, such as pain and fatigue